 "The worst part is leaving for work in the morning.
 It's a daily struggle that breaks my heart.
 There will always be guilt for what I can't or haven't done because of work, but it's what you do with them while in mommy mode that matters most.
 I do my best.
 The only thing you can do is focus, be present, and give your all to whoever you are with at every moment.
 And smile.
 And if it's a rough week, put on a matte red lip!”

-As the longtime stylist of pop star Miley Cyrus, Nicole Richie, and Christina Aguilera, to name a few, Simone Harouche is, it’s safe to say, an industry leader.
+As the longtime stylist of pop star Miley Cyrus, Nicole Richie, and Christina Aguilera, to name a few, Simone Harouche is, it's safe to say, an industry leader—she's now an interior designer too.
 The celebrity stylist is also mom to two young children, Azlan and Dash, but she knows what it takes to keep her sanity levels on an even keel.

 Harouche's Real-Mom Tip: "Make sure you carve out time for everyone and everything that is important to you.
 It's very easy to let work take over every waking hour of your life, but I set boundaries.
 If I'm home from work at 5 p.m., from 5 to 7 p.m., I am with the kids and my phone is down.

 Designer Meritt Elliott knows what it takes to juggle work and life like a carnival performer.
-The co-founder of denim label Current/Elliott and clothing line The Great with partner Emily Current is also the creative brains behind the hugely successful PBteen range and Pottery Barn Kids nursery collection.
+She, along with her business partner, Emily Current, founded denim label Current/Elliott and clothing line The Great and is also the creative mind behind a hugely successful PBteen range and Pottery Barn Kids nursery collection.
 She has some serious interior design nous, too.
-Oh, and did we mention she’s also a celebrity stylist and a mother to two gorgeous girls (with a baby on the way)?
+Oh, and did we mention she's also a celebrity stylist and a mother to two gorgeous girls (with a baby on the way)?

 Want to find out how you can achieve the ultimate work/life balance?
-Shop our top reads on the topic, and tell us your top tips below.
+Shop our top reads on the topic below: